karmaniverous/stan/.stan/system/stan.todo.md

     - Acceptance: CLI behavior unchanged (help footer, defaults, conflicts), tests green.
   - Phase 3 (monitor): Re‑scan near-threshold modules after Phase 1–2; split if any exceed ~300 LOC in practice.

-- Immediate hotfix (P0, next change set)
-  - Fix the parse error in src/stan/config.ts by removing the stray “\*/;” after the JSDoc for patchOpenCommand.
-  - Goal: unblock build/typecheck/tests prior to the larger decomposition in Phase 1.

 - Patch reliability for Markdown/docs:
   - If git/jsdiff both fail and exactly one contiguous section is changed in a .md file, consider a safe, heading‑anchored section‑replacement fallback